 What you might not know is that you are eligible for a bodily injury settlement.
 The at-fault insurance company will give you a settlement at the end of your treatment that will cover your medical bills and damages.
 Damages are in the form of lost wages and pain and suffering.

 Most people need a good Denver personal injury attorney to get all of this settled, but some courageous people will settle on their own.
 Either route you take, we’ll will say that the insurance company settles your case for $6,000.
 If you have MedPay on your insurance, that $6,000 in your pocket, but if you don’t have MedPay, you only end up with $2,000 since you had to pay your auto accident bills.

 In short, having good auto insurance will pay off for you.
 Check your policy now and add MedPay, it is not very much to have and can save you a ton of money if you are in a car accident.
+You may need a car accident lien in order to get your treatment, thus your settlement will end up paying your medical bills.
 Also, go to a well qualified auto accident chiropractor and get a good personal injury attorney on your side.

 Improper treatment or delay of treatment after a Denver car accident can cause permanent injuries, or significantly delay your healing time.
 A Denver whiplash specialist specifically trained to treat and document your auto injuries is imperative for your chance of full recovery and will significantly determine how much of bodily injury settlement you will receive.
 As a Denver doctor that treats whiplash and other serious accident injuries, I’ve seen hundreds of auto injury cases.